SlushEE0/scrapp/README.md

 ## What We've Built So Far

 - 📸 **Camera that works**: Point, shoot, and capture photos with your phone
-- 🔐 **User accounts**: Sign up with email or use Google/Discord login
 - 📱 **Mobile-friendly**: Works great on phones and computers
 - � **Clean design**: Simple, easy-to-use interface